codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

     250000
   );
 ```

-> The password saved in DB is in Bcrypt format.
+> The password needs to be saved to DB in Bcrypt format.
 I have used an online tool to Bcrypt the password with 4 rounds.
 > `appclient` has the authority to access the petstore and toystore resources.
 > `scope` is set to both read and write.